kampffrosch94/froql/README.md

 # froql

-Froql is a DSL for dealing with graph-like state in Rust.
+Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 ## Target use case
 Froql was designed with game jams in mind.
 In a game jam requirements aren't clear and time is limited.
-Lots of experimentation needs to happen but global refactoring is too costly.
+Lots of experimentation needs to happen but large scale refactoring is too costly.
 State is often graph-like (hard to express in Rust) and not tree-like (easy to express in Rust).

-Therefore froql allows a user to input data, define relations between data objects and then query the data back out in whatever shape is needed at the usage side.
+Froql allows an user to input data, define relations between data objects and then query the data back out in whatever shape is needed at the usage site.

 This dynamic behavior relaxes both the requirements and the guarantees of Rust's typesystem.